DCC-EX/dcc-ex.github.io/docs/big-picture/stage4.rst

 We will also be outlining the equivalent DCC-EX commands for items where relevant, so it can be handy to refer to the :doc:`/reference/software/command-reference` where necessary.

+.. todo:: MEDIUM - Sequences - Although this is covered pretty well in the :doc:`/ex-rail/getting-started` page it still makes sense to repeat a cut down version here.

 Notes
 =====